 Thus, technically, one more AP is not exactly doubling (the multiplier is roughly 1.995), but ten more AP is precisely multiplying by 1,000.

 Mr. Gorden wanted Batman to be markedly stronger than an Olympic weightlifter with a STR of 04.
 Batman being at the high end of 04 seeming tepid, he opted for a 05 though the upper range of 5 APs of weight is 1,500 lbs.

-The decision was made since Mr. Gorden did not want Superman to have a STR of 100 (back then, Superman had a STR of 50 rather than 25).
-With the post-Crisis scale, where Superman has a STR of 25, this suggests a new scale with greater granularity – doubling with every two APs rather than with every AP – but this was never adopted for DC Heroes.
+The decision was made since Mr. Gorden did not want Superman to have a STR of 100 (back then, Superman had a STR of 50).
+With the post-Crisis scale, where Superman now had a STR of 25, this suggests a new scale with greater granularity – doubling with every two APs rather than with every AP – but this was never adopted for DC Heroes.

 In such a scale adding one AP would be a multiplier of 1000.05 – that is 1.4125, which as you’d expect is close to the square root of 2 (namely 1.4142).
 See our “double scale” DC Heroes RPG system article.